Top 5 features of Office 365 Groups

 - Your group will be created.
 On the next screen you can add members to your group.
 You can always skip this step and do this later

-So as you see – the whole process of group creation is much simpler then that of a team site.
+So as you see – the whole process of group creation is much simpler than that of a team site.
 Of course, you do not have (yet) the ability to structure content the way you want or set more granular security if need be.
 But, if you need to do a quick project and don’t want to go through the hassle of Team sites, Office 365 Groups is the way to go!

 Top 5 features of Office 365 Groups